 About

-My name is Anne Crossey and I have been studying and teaching about happiness and trauma recovery for 25 years.
+My name is Anne Crossey and I have been studying and teaching about happiness and trauma recovery for over 25 years.
 In 2000, after studying Philosophy, I completed an M.Phil in Psychoanalytic Studies at Trinity College, Dublin.
-Around this time I moved to West Cork and opened my acupuncture clinic which focused mainly on mental-emotional conditions.
-I still bring some aspects of Chinese philosophy to my work, particularly those around harmony and balance.
-Continuing my studies into the human mind, I completed an MA in Western Esotericism at Exeter University, which delved into the Jungian, Neoplatonist, and Existential understandings of mind and an MSc in Psychology (Brunel University, London) which grants me membership of the Psychological Society of Ireland.
+Around this time I moved to West Cork and opened my first clinic which was holistic in nature, focused mainly on mental-emotional conditions.
+Continuing my studies into the human mind, I completed an M.Sc in Psychology (Brunel University, London).
 I've also qualified in various approaches to coaching, with a particular emphasis on trauma recovery and the psychology of happiness.
-I am an accredited CBT coach and, as well as having a post-graduate Diploma in Trauma and PTSD, I have been lucky to be able to train in highly specialised areas of trauma recovery from some of the top names currently working in the field, such as Bessel van der Kolk, Peter Levine, Janina Fisher and Arielle Schwartz, with whom I qualified as a Complex Trauma Specialist Level II.
+An accredited CBT coach, I have a post-graduate Diploma in Treating Trauma and PTSD, and I have been lucky to be able to get further training in highly specialised areas of complex trauma recovery from some of the top names currently in the field, such as Bessel van der Kolk, Peter Levine, Janina Fisher and Arielle Schwartz.

 I still live in West Cork and enjoy swimming, paddleboarding, going on campervan trips with my dog Freddie, bookclub, playing Bridge and continuing to learn everything I can about what I think is the most interesting topic- the human mind.